Doctor Issues Warning on Ketamine Abuse After Adult Star Emily Willis Suffers Severe Brain Damage

 Her family hopes their lawsuit will force change in how rehab centers handle high-risk patients.
 Attorney Morris Jr. added:

 “We hope this lawsuit will spur real change in how treatment centers handle critical cases.
-Too many patients who should be receiving life-saving interventions are being lost to negligence.”Willis' family have since filed a lawsuit
+Too many patients who should be receiving life-saving interventions are being lost to negligence.”Willis' family has since filed a lawsuit

 A Cautionary Tale